MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## What file formats are supported?

-The following table lists the formats supported for 3D content, images, and videos.
+For a list of formats supported for 3D content, images, and videos, see [Supported file formats](create-steps-assign-media.md#what-file-formats-are-supported-for-3d-models-images-and-videos).

 |Media|Supported formats|Best practice|
 |----------|----------------------|-------------------------------------------------------------------------|